ibm-cloud-architecture/refarch-kc/docs/deployments/icp.md

 ## Configure topics and secrets

 To access the console, connect to the ICP console and select the deployment named something like: "*-es-ui-deploy" under the `streams` namespace.

+### Topics

-You can create the topics using the Event Streams console
+You can create the topics using the Event Streams console:

 ![](es-icp-topics.png)

- or the use a set of commands like below, which is done in the `scripts/createLocalTopicsOnK8S.sh `
+or the use a set of commands like below, which are done for you in the script: `scripts/createLocalTopicsOnK8S.sh `.

 ```shell
 # get the name of the Kafka pod